Memorial Library of Little Valley Board Meeting

 Old business

-Note: Trustee Board Meetings are held the second Wednesday of each month but may be rescheduled as needed.
+Note: Trustee Board Meetings are held the second Wednesday of 6 months (Jan, March, June, Sept, Oct and December) but others may be scheduled as needed.
 They are scheduled from 6:30 pm until 8:00 pm with the last half hour reserved for reviews, trainings, and extra work, if time.

 Ancestry Library Edition